 Born into a prominent Virginia family, Richard Keith Call (1792-1862) came of age during an era defined by Indian Removal and the expansion of plantation slavery in the American South.
-Perhaps more than any other single individual, Call influenced Florida's development before statehood.
+Perhaps more than any other single individual, Call influenced Florida's political and economic development before statehood.

 After the passing of his mother and father, Call enrolled as a student in the Mount Pleasant Academy in northern Tennessee.
-In 1813, he served in Andrew Jackson’s army against the Creek Indians in Alabama and Georgia during the Red Stick War (1813-14).
+In 1813, he left school and served in Andrew Jackson’s army against the Creek Indians in Alabama and Georgia during the Red Stick War (1813-14).

 Call remained with Jackson's army and participated in the Battles of Pensacola and New Orleans (1814-15).

-Call practiced law in Pensacola and served one term as Florida’s territorial delegate in Congress (1823-25).
-In 1825, he and his wife relocated to Tallahassee and purchased The Grove property, originally 640 acres.
+Having been admitted to the bar, Call practiced law in Pensacola and served one term as Florida’s territorial delegate in Congress (1823-25).
+In 1825, he and his wife, along with several enslaved persons, relocated to Tallahassee and purchased The Grove property, which orginally contained 640 acres - all of section 25 in township 1 north, range 1 west.

-Over the next two decades, Call purchased enslaved people and developed several properties and businesses in the Florida Panhandle.
+Over the next two decades, Call purchased enslaved people to run his brickyard, railroad, and mercantile operations.
+He also developed several properties in the Florida Panhandle, including the Port of St. Marks and Port Leon.
 Call continued to practice law and served two terms as Florida's territorial governor (1836-39 and 1841-44).

 Between 1832 and 1834, four Call children succumbed to disease and, in 1836, Mary Kirkman Call died.
 Of the six Call children born between 1825 and 1835, only Ellen Call Long (1825-1905) and Mary Call Brevard (1835-1920) survived to adulthood.

-During this period Call began construction on a two-story brick Greek Revival residence.
-Enslaved craftsmen completed the home about 1840, known today as the Call-Collins House.
+In the mid-to-late 1830s Call began construction on a two-story masonry residence.
+Enslaved craftspeople completed the home about 1840, known today as the Call-Collins House.

 Call emerged as a vocal opponent of secession during the sectional crisis of the 1850s and early 1860s.
 On January 10, 1861, delegates from Florida’s secession convention walked from the State Capitol to The Grove to taunt Call after they had voted to secede.

-Portrait of Richard Keith Call commissioned by great-granddaughter Mary Call Collins in the late 1950s.
+Portrait of Richard Keith Call commissioned by his great-granddaughter Mary Call Collins in the late 1950s.

 902 N. Monroe., Tallahassee, FL 32303